 Independent estate agent, Naylor Powell, has six branches across Gloucestershire – including one at Gloucester Docks – offering expert sales, lettings and property management services to the county’s homeowners.

-Laurie Duckworth is the sales manager at Naylor Powell’s Gloucester Docks branch.
+Laurie Duckworth leads the sales team at Naylor Powell’s Gloucester Docks branch.

 Since the first warehouse was converted in the year 2000, the popularity of living in Gloucester Docks has grown exponentially.